vaemoi-org/bookof/README.md

 ![](assets/moi.png)

-This book is a collection of ideas, opinions and methods to help make gold from your changes quickers. \(A living document\)
+This book is a collection of ideas, opinions and methods to help make gold from your changes quickers.
+It also exposes the inner workings of fosst and how it develops and works. \(A living document\)

 We are currently examining the following topics: